 • Victory Outreach (International) – began as a mission to addicts among the street people – evolved into a network of church communities run for and by ex addicts.

 • The Community of the Transfiguration (Melbourne)

 …would all tell stories like that.
 Some reclaiming Baptist heritage, some Congregationalist heritage, some Methodist heritage, some monastic heritage… but all ending up in very similar territory.
 None of these set out to be New Monastics.
-It is simply where the Lord took them when they put their missional questions and the heritage questions together!
+It is simply where the Spirit led their faith communities when they put their missional questions and the heritage questions together!